Assistant Professor

 STUDENT EXPERIENCES

 Student success is a top priority.
-Small class sizes, individual attention and faculty mentoring are at the core of BW's Conservatory of Music programs.
+Small class sizes, individual attention and faculty mentoring are at the core of BW Conservatory of Performing Arts programs.

-With more than 325 events a year, Baldwin Wallace's Conservatory of Music offers an impressive array of performance opportunities.
+With more than 325 events a year, the the Conservatory offers an impressive array of performance opportunities.

 IMPRESSIVE PERFORMANCE OPPORTUNITIES

-Baldwin Wallace Conservatory of Music has outstanding campus performance traditions and collaborations with regional and national organizations.
+The Conservatory has outstanding campus performance traditions and collaborations with regional and national organizations.
 A few examples include:

 The biennial festival features the music of a contemporary composer who visits Baldwin Wallace for a week-long residency.
 At the conclusion of the week's rehearsals and symposia, the composer's music is performed in a series of concerts, including large ensembles and chamber groups.